JGCRI/moirai/diagnostics/readme.md

 In addition to the main outputs, the code also generates the following outputs in case required by the user:
-(1)raster files (.tif files) for each of the 18 files described above (2)mapping files (CSV files) for each of the 6 spatial boundaries (3)raw shape files i.e. shapefiles without any metadata (in case user would like to add their own metadata) (4)diagnostics related to area calculated from the shape files.
+(1) raster files (.tif files) for each of the 18 files described above (2) mapping files (CSV files) for each of the 6 spatial boundaries (3) raw shape files i.e. shapefiles without any metadata (in case user would like to add their own metadata) (4) diagnostics related to area calculated from the shape files.

 ## Inputs required

 All inputs required by the user are stored in the folder `spatial_input_files/` The inputs required and their usage is described below,

-(1) `moirai_valid_land_area.bsq` which is an old raster containing information on valid land area output by moirai.
+(1) `valid_land_area.bil` which is raster containing information on valid land area output by moirai.
 This is required for the purpose of validation.
 (2) `country_out.bil` and `country_out_noland.bil` which represent the the valid country boundaries with and without land cells respectively.
 (3) `glu_raster.bil` and `glu_raster_noland.bil` which represent the the valid basin/glu boundaries with and without land cells respectively.
 (4) `region_gcam_out.bil` and `region_gcam_out_noland.bil` which represent the the valid basin/glu boundaries with and without land cells respectively.
 (5) `GCAM_region_names.csv` which is used to fill in region names (metadata) (6) `FAO_iso_VMAP0_ctry.csv` which is used to fill in country names (metadata) (7) `Global235_CLM_5arcmin.csv` which is used to fill in basin names (metadata)

+### Note - To update spatial inputs, please copy files (1) to (4) from the `outputs/` directory.
+Files (5)-(7) are in the `indata` directory.
+Please copy in these input files as well, in case they have been modified.

 ## Additional software required